Address

 Extraction Wells

-Wells with pumps under the ground that pull contaminated groundwater above the surface and into the treatment system.
+Wells with pumps under ground that pull contaminated groundwater to the surface and into the treatment system.

 Granular Activated Carbon